vibe-d/webchat-tutorial/tutorial/tutorial.md

 }
 ```

 As you can see, the code is all very straight forward and so far with few D specifics.
-The awkward looking function `shared static this()` is a so called "module constructor" that will only be run once at application start-up.
-Usually you'd define a `main` function for your application, but vibe.d can optionally provide a default implementation, which we will be using here.
+The awkward looking function `shared static this()` is a  "module constructor" that will only be run once at application start-up.
+Usually you'd define a `main` function for your application to perform the initialization, but vibe.d optionally provides a default implementation, which we will be using here.
 It is activated using the line `versions "VibeDefaultMain"` in the generated `dub.sdl` file.

 We can now run the application by simply invoking `dub` in the project directory: